 Show All Answers

-The City began accepting digital submittals through Dropbox in 2020.
-To make a submittal, you first need to request a link to the City’s Dropbox folder here.
+For special event permits applications and other minor requests, you may now utilize the Camino Portal.
+To make a submittal for building permit applications and all other related permits,, you first need to request a link to the City’s Dropbox folder.
 Staff will respond within one business day and send you a link to upload your completed application, related plans and documents for review.

-Within two business days of submitting your application to the City’s Dropbox, the primary contact (as listed on your application) should receive an email confirming the application was accepted or rejected, along with next steps for either outcome.
+If making a submission through the Camino portal, you will have immediate access to status updates.
+For all other applications, the applicant will receive an email response confirming initial receipt of the documents, advising they have been put in queue for detailed review and processing.
+Upon review, applicant will receive email confirming the application was accepted or rejected, along with next steps for either outcome.
 Contact Development Services if more than two business days have passed and the primary contact has not received notice of the application being accepted or rejected.

-There is not currently a portal to check permit status.
+If your TUP/Special Event application was submitted through the Camino portal, you will receive status updates for all status changes or may confirm status via the Camino portal.
+There is not currently a portal to check all other permit status.
 The City communicates via email with the individual listed on the application as the primary contact.
 Please ensure your primary contact is frequently checking their email for correspondence from the City.

-At the time of application, you will be assessed administrative and plan review fees.
+At the time of building permit application, you will be assessed administrative and plan review fees.
 When your permit is ready to be issued, you will receive a second invoice for the final permit fee.
-Permits are not issued until all fees due to the City are paid in full.
+Building permits are not issued until all fees due to the City are paid in full.

 The City’s payment processing system can take up to 2 business days to post a payment.
 The permit will be issued after payment for the final invoice has been posted.